murchie85/gossipSimulator/README.md

 Rumour can be created

-Rumour can be positive or negative
+Rumour can be positive or negative (in terms of impact to targ)

-Rumour has a shelf life
+Rumour has a shelf life (value decreases to 0)

 Too much Rumour creation lowers the value of a rumour.

-Instigator

-Can create rumour about one or multiple targets

-negative rumour positive-status-points positive-risk

-Speader

-Target
+creating a rumour can gain you status-points creating a rumour can dock you status-points [function of risk]